IanESmith/static-website/Services/cdmp/notes.md

 ### About to do/doing

-- agree the scope of the security assurance for Release Candidate 1
+- build the plan for accreditation of the services (A.B.C,/C.D.P./I.B.M>)
-- start reporting on estimated due date based on the team velocity
 - finalise the live support model

 [Click here for detail](https://jira.digital.homeoffice.gov.uk/secure/Dashboard.jspa?selectPageId=13111)